Lewieliu987/YourGraduateProgram/README.md

 Please add your code to your local repo before commit
 Remember to pull(update) the project before any updates Please enter "git remote update origin --prune" in terminal if you cannot find branches
+Please enter "find . -name '*.java' | xargs wc -l" to check the number of java lines
 #### Add & Update
 When you add or update a file, please commit as Update/Add filename_developername